-In the Lead Pages report mentioned earlier, half of the small business respondents surveyed mentioned that they're planning to spend more money improving their websites in 2016.
+In the Lead Pages report mentioned earlier, half of the small business respondents surveyed mentioned that they're planning to spend more money improving their websites.
 Wise decision.
 After all, your website doubles as a sales tool.

 First, it's more cost effective.
 Second, the redesign is anchored on analytics and testing rather than gut feelings or your color scheme preferences.
 Lastly, you get to launch a new website in 4 to 8 weeks; a far cry from the usual website revamps which could take six to twelve months.

 73 percent of B2B marketers are currently in love with video marketing because it's gaining them an advantage over their competition.
 It's high time for small businesses to follow suit.
 Three years from now, experts predict that 80 percent of Internet traffic will be dominated by video.
 All of these figures are proof that small business owners can leverage the play button as a call-to-action.

 With Snapchat's tremendous growth last year, online users are becoming more receptive to vertical videos.
 And it looks like vertical videos are not going anywhere soon.
 According to Snapchat's Head of Content Nick Bell, they've seen nine times higher engagement rate with vertical videos in contrast to its horizontal counterparts.

 Although email marketing is nothing new to small businesses, aim for a longer email list this year.
 You can accomplish this through the following methods: